DragonRaid: Description

 Using an allegorical fantasy RPG setting, players are able to play the roles of Keledan (Twiceborn) Lightraiders and practice biblical principles in a group setting.
 The fantasy backdrop (called Dastan or EdenAgain) is similar to J. R. R. Tolkien's Arda and C. S. Lewis' Narnia.

 It uses a mechanical system called the Adventure Learning System, and is the only role-playing game to use that system.
 In the ALS system, the rule set used by the game master (called the "Adventure Master") to operate the environment and non-player characters is significantly different from the rule set used by the players to operate their personal characters.
 In particular, enemies roll a smaller die than the players (d8 versus d10), making it more likely that PCs will succeed in their actions than their antagonists.
 This also has the effect of making random failure more likely for NPCs than for PCs, as the lowest value on an eight-sided die comes up 12.5% of the time, compared to 10% of the time for a ten-sided die.
 This advantage to players allows the Adventure Master to more easily teach the specific biblical principles that are the focus of each adventure.

 The ludic experience is included in a pastoral or religious education frame.
 The Adventure Master is intended to be a figure of authority (dad/mom, youth leader, Bible study group leader).
 The game design introduced different resolution rules for the player characters and for the non-player characters.

+Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The most curious thing about DragonRaid is what amounts to the magic system, which is based on the idea of Word Runes, essentially Bible quotes that must be recited from memory to, well, create magical effects ... it is an extremely early example of the dialogue-as-mechanic ideas that would crop up in storytelling games and more narrative-based RPGs years later."
+However, Horvath pointed out, "DragonRaid was a failure ...
+Entrenched RPG players resented the game's blatant fundamentalist Christian themes ... and evangelical Christians thought it was misguided and ultimately just as evil as all the other role-playing games."